The-Yak-Collective/yakcollective/README.md

 [![Netlify Status](https://api.netlify.com/api/v1/badges/943ff646-41b6-4b4b-ab86-a891698c72c7/deploy-status)](https://app.netlify.com/sites/practical-lichterman-20c7e0/deploys)

+**WARNING!** This README is currently out-of-date w.r.t. changes in this branch!

 ## Updating Members

 Member data can be found in `_data/members.yml`.
 Set `partner` to `true` to include in the _Partners_ block.
 Add (or remove) elements from `feeds` to tweak fetched posts.